Here’s everything you need to know about the new Pokémon Sleep game

 - The game will be used with a new hardware peripheral called the Pokémon Go Plus + (pronounced “plus plus”).
 Users will put the device next to their pillow at night.

-- The Pokémon Go Plus + will have an accelerometer in it that can track your sleep patterns and will beam that data to the Pokémon Sleep game on your phone via Bluetooth.
+- The Pokémon Go Plus + will feature an accelerometer that can track your sleep patterns and beam that data to the Pokémon Sleep game on your phone via Bluetooth.

 - Essentially, the Pokémon Go Plus + is an updated version of the Pokémon Go Plus with added sleep tracking abilities (hence the additional “+”).

 And that’s as much as the Pokémon Company is revealing about Pokémon Sleep right now.
-They say more news about Sleep‘s actual gameplay will be coming in the future.
+They say that more news about Sleep‘s actual gameplay will be coming in the future.

 We’re pleased to announce the development of Pokémon Sleep, a new app from @Pokemon_cojp that tracks a user’s time sleeping and brings a gameplay experience unlike any other!